 - 1. The owner/operator of solid waste incinerators must obtain a solid waste permit from the Kentucky Division of Waste Management. - Before the owner/operator submits a permit application to the Division of Waste Management, the proposed incinerator must receive a local determination from the local solid waste governing body of the county or counties in which the incinerator will be operated. - 3.
 The ash resulting from the incineration of household pharmaceutical waste can be disposed of in a landfill providing it is not mixed with any hazardous waste.

-ENFORCEMENT OF INCINERATORS
+ENFORCEMENT OF EXISTING INCINERATORS

 In the course of preparing this guidance, DEP became aware that there may be a small number of portable incinerators operating in the Commonwealth that are not adequately permitted.
-While the department does not have data that indicates these units are posing any harm to either human health or the environment, it is necessary for them to be properly authorized in compliance with environmental law.